 A scale of fees and charges is set in accordance with Schedule 1 of the Freedom of Information Regulations 1993.
 Aside from the application fee for non-personal information under s.
 12(1)(e) of the FOI Act (information that does not directly relate to the applicant), all charges are discretionary.
-The current fees & charges are as follows:
+The current fees and charges are as follows:

-Personal information about the applicant FOI Photocopying Charge No fees or charges Per A4 page, Black & White, single sided \$0.20
+- Personal information about the applicant

-FOI Application fee (for non-personal infor mation) Duplicating a
+No fees or charges

-\$30.00 information
+- FOI Application fee (for non-personal information)

-FOI Investigative Charge
+- FOI investigative charge

-Charge for time dealing with the application; access time supervised by staff; staff photocopying time; staff transcribing time; (per hour, or pro rata for part hour) \$30.00 tape, film or
+Charge for staff time dealing with the application; access time supervised by staff; staff photocopying time; staff transcribing time (per hour, or pro-rata for part hour) \$30